pyscript/docs/docs/user-guide/ffi.md

 guide explains how to use the FFI to bridge between Python and JavaScript when necessary.

+!!! info

+    PyScript also enables JavaScript to call into Python!

+    Please see the [PyScript in JavaScript](./from_javascript.md) section of this user-guide for more information.

 ## When to use the FFI

 The FFI is a low-level interface for situations where higher-level